-These efforts by the WordPress community give an advantage to WordPress websites being indexed easily, quickly, and ultimately rank top in search engine results.
+These efforts by the WordPress community give an advantage to WordPress websites being indexed easily, quickly, and ultimately ranking top in search engine results.

-For this WordPress users will always need to depend on 3rd party page builder plugins.
+For this, WordPress users must depend on 3rd party page builder plugins.

-Also to extend WordPress capabilities WordPress users make use of an average of 8-10 various WordPress plugins(free or paid).
+Also, to extend WordPress capabilities, WordPress users use an average of 8-10 various WordPress plugins(free or paid).

-These WordPress plugins give a very user-friendly option to easily design and build the content page as per the custom requirements of the user.
+These WordPress plugins give a very user-friendly option to easily design and build the content page per the user’s custom requirements.

-But this easiness comes with a great challenge.
+But this easiness comes with a significant challenge.